Sue: Peter Grimwade again? So he writes and directs at the same time, does he? Excellent.

 Time-Flight‘s direction fails to impress Sue.

 Sue: Peter Grimwade must be having a bad day.
-The direction is OK but it’s nothing special.
+The direction is okay but it’s nothing special.
 It’s very flat.

 Me: Peter Grimwade didn’t direct this story, he just wrote it.
 The guy who directed Black Orchid directed this.